METALS-Copper steady as growth concerns deepen and trade talks loom

 “We have known about the MMG issues in Peru for some weeks now ... it’s the logical conclusion that they have declared force majeure,” said Commerzbank’s Briesemann.
 COPPER OUTLOOK: “We believe demand is neither strong nor soft enough to provide a clear trend to (copper) prices, barring broad-based and metals-intensive stimulus in China, while supplies should remain sufficient,” said Julius Baer analyst Carsten Menke.

+TECHNICALS: LME copper formed a top at at its current March high of $6,555.50 and should slide to the 200-day moving average at $6,206.96, said Commerzbank senior analyst Axel Rudolph.

 LEAD PRICES: Lead hit its lowest in two months at $2,001.50 a tonne even as stocks in LME-approved warehouses remained around 2009 levels at 79,424 tonnes.
-MPBSTX-TOTAL ZINC: China’s refined zinc imports plunged to a two-year low of 20,350 tonnes in February, customs data showed, owing to unfavourable arbitrage between London and Shanghai.
+MPBSTX-TOTAL In midday trading, lead was down 0.4 percent at $2,002.
+ZINC: China’s refined zinc imports plunged to a two-year low of 20,350 tonnes in February, customs data showed, owing to unfavourable arbitrage between London and Shanghai.
 Refined copper cathode imports fell 5.5 percent year on year to 213,947 tonnes.

 RESTARTS: Miners Rio Tinto and BHP Group said they had begun to resume operations at some facilities that had been halted as two separate cyclones battered Australia’s northern coastline over the weekend.